Zilliqa/ZIP/zips/zip-3.md

 ## Background & Motivation

 The Zilliqa network architecture consists of several types of nodes with different functionalities and responsibilities.
 One of such nodes is called the _seed nodes_.
-These nodes do not validate transactions and as a result do not run the consensus protocol.
-Seed nodes can therefore be considered as an ancillary set of nodes that play a supporting role in the overall Zilliqa network architecture.

 The main role of seed nodes is to serve as direct access points (for end users and clients) to the core Zilliqa network that validates transactions.
-As "archival nodes", they further maintain the entire transaction history and the global state of the blockchain, which is needed to provide services such as block explorers.
-They also consolidate transaction requests and forward these to the _lookup nodes_ (another type of node) for distribution to the shards in the network.
-Seed nodes therefore present an ancillary yet critical component in the network architecture.
+Seed nodes consolidate transaction requests and forward these to the _lookup nodes_ (another type of nodes) for distribution to the shards in the network.
+As "archival nodes", they further maintain the entire transaction history and the global state of the blockchain which is needed to provide services such as block explorers.

+Seed nodes can therefore be considered as an ancillary set of nodes that play a supporting yet critical role in the overall Zilliqa network architecture.

+> Note:  Seed nodes however do not validate transactions themselves and as a result do not run any consensus protocol.

 Seed nodes are currently being run by several major exchanges, application providers such as [Xfers](https://www.xfers.com/sg/), the Zilliqa Team itself and the block explorer provider [ViewBlock](https://viewblock.io/zilliqa).
-Most of these seed nodes are however "closed", i.e., they only serve the needs of the seed operator and not the broader community.
+Most of these seed nodes are however "closed", i.e., they only serve the needs of the seed node operator and not the broader community.

-In order to "open up" some of these nodes and decentralize the overall seed node architecture, a proper incentive mechanism must be put in place.
+The purpose of this ZIP is to propose a mechanism to "open up" some of these nodes and decentralize the overall seed node architecture.
+To this end, a proper incentive mechanism must be put in place.
 With the right monetary incentive, seed nodes can potentially be hosted by any entity including, say, wallet providers, as well as the entire community at large.
 In the interest of decentralization, a means to facilitate the addition and management of seed nodes must also be implemented within the protocol.
 In order to maintain the overall health of the network, it is also essential to establish a minimum performance threshold for these seed nodes.

 Staking provides one approach to both promoting widespread participation and ensuring an acceptable level of performance from participants.
-The idea of staking is to pre-qualify seed hosts by requiring them to stake a certain amount of ZILs for the duration of the service provided.
+The idea of staking is to pre-qualify seed hosts by requiring them to stake a certain minimum amount of ZILs for the duration of the service provided.
 Within this duration, the host presents regular proofs of its ability to provide the service.
 In return, the hosts are rewarded a proportional amount of ZILs in a predetermined manner.

-## Seed Node Staking Phase 0: Design Considerations
+## Seed Node Staking Phase 0: Overview & Design Considerations

 This ZIP presents the first phase (dubbed **Phase 0**) for implementing staking for seed nodes.
 In this first phase of implementation, the main idea is to implement staking via a smart contract without slashing, i.e., node operators who wish to host a seed node will have to deposit a certain minimum number of ZILs in a smart contract by transferring the tokens to the contract.